utku-ayan/open-scholarship-project-2026/README.md

-# open-scholarship-project-2026
+# Europeana Metadata Analysis
-For the course Open Scholarship.
+For the course Open Scholarship 2026.
 ## Project description:
-- In the data queried from Europeana, look into from which provider and/or country the data about World War 1 medals was gathered from.
+- In the data queried from Europeana, look into from which country the data about World War 1 medals was gathered from.
 - ## The data was queried from the [Europeana](https://www.europeana.eu/en) database.
 - Date accessed: 29.04.2026
 - The data was queried using 'Medal' or 'Medals' as keywords, with 'World War 1' and alternatives added to filter.